 The Individual Development Plan (IDP) is a crucial part of graduate student professional development, and is a tool to assist your career planning.
 The IDP offers you an opportunity to think about how you will complement the disciplinary knowledge you develop through your program with skills, competencies, and experiences academic and non-academic employers are looking for.
 The IDP is an opportunity to set you on a path to achieving your professional goals.

-The IDP Online Platform is an exciting addition to the nationally recognized suite of professional development programming offered by the Faculty of Graduate Studies and Research (FGSR).
-The IDP Online Platform offers students the opportunity to learn about the Professional Development Requirement in an interactive, "gamified" space.
-The platform also provides you with the opportunity to complete your Individual Development Plan online over a single or several sessions.
+The PD Online Platform is an exciting addition to the nationally recognized suite of professional development programming offered by the Faculty of Graduate Studies and Research (FGSR).
+The PD Online Platform offers your the opportunity to:

 The IDP workbooks can be used as a complement to the online platform or in place of the platform for those that wish to completed the IDP in a paper format.
 Students can choose from two workbooks that support students who have been on a continuous post-secondary path or are returning from a professional experience.